 5. True or False: Taking folic acid or a prenatal vitamin is an essential element to getting pregnant.

-Answer: False Taking folic acid or a prenatal vitamin won’t increase (or reduce) your chances of getting pregnant.
+Answer: False Taking folic acid or a prenatal vitamin won’t increase (or reduce) your chances of making a baby.
 But because every pregnant woman is at risk of carrying a baby with neural-tube defects, it’s essential that you take a prenatal vitamin containing folic acid every day, starting at least three months before conception and throughout the pregnancy.
 (Speak to your health-care provider about how much folic acid you need.)
 The supplement helps reduce cases of neural-tube defects by up to 70 percent if it’s taken during the preconception period, reports Folic Acid Alliance Ontario.